 The custom finish (varnish) used with the C9 decks is also different.
 It's been customized and optimized for flourishing, and the ad copy describes it as "a custom varnish, for an amazing feel and effortless fanning."
 The C9 decks also include the option of a bespoke cut, which presumably means that the deck is either a modern or traditional cut, depending on the choice of the creator.
 Due to the different card stock, embossing, varnish, and bespoke cut, the C9 decks are considered a higher grade playing card than the B9 decks, and that's reflected in the price difference.
 A recent marketing price list revealed that 1000 decks of B9 will cost creators €3.90 each, while 1000 decks of C9 cost €6.35 each.

 In terms of how it looks and handles, the different type of embossing pattern is immediately noticeable, and while this doesn't really affect performance, it does affect the look and the feel in your hands.
-The C9 finish is much more along the lines of what we're used to with a USPCC produced deck, while the B9 finish looks quite different.
-Since the C9 cards are slightly thinner than the B9 cards, these decks also feel slightly softer than the B9 cards.
+The C9 finish is much more along the lines of what we're used to with a USPCC produced deck, while the True Linen B9 finish looks quite different.
+Since the C9 cards are slightly thinner than the Superlux stock used for the decks first produced with the True Linen B9 finish, these decks also feel slightly softer.
 This overall result is that the handling will feel a lot like a crushed stock deck from USPCC, while having improved durability.
 It also means that they perform well straight out of the box, and will immediately serve you well for performing spreads, fans, and cardistry moves.
 While there hasn't been noticeable clumping, the cards aren't that slippery that you can't do cuts.

 In other words, as far as handling goes, you really seem to get the best of all worlds with the C9 finish.
 But they are expensive to produce, and perhaps that's why there's only been a very small number of decks released so far that actually use it.

 And wow are these ever thin!
 In all likelihood you'll find this to be the thinnest deck you've ever used!
-To illustrate: when placed beside a deck of B9 card stock, you'll have to remove about six cards from the B9 deck to end up with a deck that is the same thickness as a complete E7 deck.
+To illustrate: when placed beside a deck of the thicker Superlux card stock, you'll have to remove about six cards from the deck with the thicker stock to end up with a deck that is the same thickness as a complete Slimline deck.
 The product image from Ellusionist exaggerates the difference between the two decks, but even so it is thinner than a typical Bicycle deck with thin-crush stock.
 One suspects that this stock was developed as an alternative to USPCC's thin-crush stock, and that makes it of immediate and real interest.

-As for the look of these cards, the E7 card stock uses the "true linen" embossing pattern similar to that used on the B9 card stock.
+As for the look of these cards, the Slimline card stock uses the "true linen" embossing pattern similar to that used on the thicker Superlux card stock.
 So they don't have the look of the traditional air cushion style that is used on the C9 card stock, and on most USPCC produced decks.
 As far as I can tell, this doesn't have much of an impact on the performance or handling, but mostly just affects the looks.

 Those who are big fans of the thin-crush stock from USPCC, and who would like to experiment with something thinner yet, might just find this to their liking.
 It is the kind of game-changer that could even make Cartamundi converts from some USPCC fan-boys.
 And early reviews have been extremely positive, with comments like these from buyers: "This is absolutely one of my favorite decks I’ve ever owned.
 They handle like a dream."
 (J.R.
 Pourchot).
 Another fan, Steve F, says "Amazing!!
 Cards feel unbelievable.
 So thin and soft.
 All Cartamundi decks should be printed with this stock.
 There other stock is a little too thick for me.
 But these are insanely thin and soft.
 I really was blown away.
 I am a USPCC guy but this really ups the competition."
 High praise also comes from Isaac Smith, who comments: "All I can say is WOW.
 These cards are phenomenal, and Ellusionist isn't kidding when they say that these are thin.
 By far the thinnest deck I've ever handled, they feel so soft."

 The Cartamundi decks are especially worth checking out because of their soft stock.
-While the the thicker cards of the B9 decks won't be for everyone, there's no doubt that they handle as smooth as butter.
-And if you do want something thinner, try something with the C9 card stock, like the Pulse Cardistry deck.
-But it's the thinner E7 card stock that could especially make waves in the market place.
-Currently, besides the marked Blue Cohort deck, the only deck with this finish is the Marbles deck from Ellusionist, so if you're a fan of crushed stock, it's definitely worth checking that out.
-If this proves to be a success, especially with fans of thin-crush stock, we could be seeing a lot of custom cardistry decks using the E7 stock in years to come.
+While the thicker cards of the B9 decks with Superlux stock won't be for everyone, there's no doubt that they handle as smooth as butter.
+And if you do want something slightly thinner, try something with the C9 card stock, like the Pulse Cardistry deck.
+But it's the thinner Slimline card stock that could especially make waves in the market place.
+At the time when Ellusionist had an initial six month exclusive on this stock, besides the marked Blue Cohort deck, the only deck with this finish was Ellusionist's Marbles deck.
+But many other custom decks have been printed with the thin stock since, so if you're a fan of crushed stock, it's definitely worth checking some of these out.
+If this proves to be a success, especially for fans of thin-crush stock, we could be seeing a lot of custom cardistry decks using the SlimLine stock in years to come.

 What also excites me about the Cartamundi decks is the excellent print registration.
 USPCC decks are known to often feature print registration errors, resulting in misaligned borders.
 Especially when a deck has been designed with relatively narrow borders, this can present a real problem, and more than a few buyers have been disappointed with a USPCC-produced custom deck for this reason alone.
 I've not noticed any such issues with the Cartamundi decks.
 In fact, the Blue Cohort deck I have features very narrow borders, and yet the printing is spot on.
 This is an important quality that will be a very welcome for playing card designers and consumers, especially in cases of decks that do have narrow borders.